Bitcrusher32/logdoc-loop-system/README.md

 # LogDoc Loop

+## Condensed Overview
+LogDoc Loop is a human-in-the-loop engineering protocol for keeping long technical projects reproducible, restartable, and auditable across AI sessions, context resets, and fragile debugging work.
+Built from the WSL Theros Toolkit recovery process, it turns scattered iteration into a structured project memory layer with known states, validation results, risk boundaries, breakpoints, and next safe actions.

+## Introduction
 **LogDoc Loop** is a human-in-the-loop AI-assisted engineering protocol for keeping long-running technical work reproducible, restartable, and auditable.

 A LogDoc is not just a diary, chat transcript, README, or task list.
 It is a living operational context file that preserves the current project state, known constraints, validation results, risk boundaries, next actions, and handoff breakpoints.